Your Responsibilities as a PRCC Student...

 Repeated courses are counted in the determination of the number of semester hours attempted, but do not affect overall grade point average (GPA).

 Any semester in which a student withdraws or is administratively withdrawn or expelled for any reason will be counted as a semester of attendance for purposes of determining the student’s meeting Satisfactory Academic Progress requirements.
-All withdrawal grades (W, WP, WF) are counted as attempted hours for purposes of determining SAP; however, W’s and WP’s will not affect a student’s grade point average (GPA).
+A withdrawal grade (W) is counted as attempted hours for purposes of determining SAP.

 Hours Attempted Defined: